-Your team can use this event to raise money for the Georgia Wildlife Conservation Fund – the main fund for the Georgia Wildlife Resources Division's Nongame Conservation Section – or for the conservation organization of your choice.
+Your team can use the Youth Birding Competition to raise money for the Georgia Nongame Wildlife Conservation Fund – the main fund for DNR’s Wildlife Conservation Section – or for the conservation organization of your choice.

 Are there prizes?

 Of course!
-For each age group (K-2, 3-5, 6-8, 9-12 grades) teams will compete for the most birds seen and the most money raised.
+For each age group (K-2, 3-5, 6-8 or 9-12), teams will compete for most birds reported, most money raised and the top first-year teams.
 Grand prizes include new binoculars for the team finding the most birds.
-There will be door prizes for almost all of the participants.
+There also will be door prizes for almost all participants who attend the awards ceremony.

 How much does it cost?

-Georgia's Youth Birding Competition is primarily funded by The Environmental Resources Network Inc. (TERN), friends group of the Wildlife Resources Division's Nongame Conservation Section.
-For more information on TERN, including how to become a member, call 478-994-1438 or visit http://tern.homestead.com.
-Donations are also provided by Eagle Optics (www.eagleoptics.com), Atlanta and Albany Audubon societies (www.atlantaaudubon.org and www.albanyaudubonsociety.synthasite.com) and Georgia Ornithological Society (www.gos.org).
+Georgia's Youth Birding Competition is primarily funded by The Environmental Resources Network Inc. (TERN), friends group of the Wildlife Resources Division's Wildlife Conservation Section.
+For more information on TERN, including how to become a member, call 478-994-1438 or visit TERN’s website.
+Donations are also provided by Georgia and Albany Audubon societies and Georgia Ornithological Society.